rkartzman/digital-garden-jekyll-template/_notes/When you're buying, you're actually selling.md

 layout: page
 ---

 This idea came to me while reading a book called "The E-myth".
 One section in particular describing Ray Kroc's main insight from McDonalds was that he wasn't in the business of selling hamburgers, he was in the business of selling McDonald's *the business* to other business owners ( franchisees ).
 Obviously the main idea here is that as a small business owner, you should be thinking about the business as a whole as the main product.
-Working *on* the business, not *in* it [^1].
+Working *on* the business, not *in* it. [^1]

 [^1]:  [Michael Gerber's The E Myth](https://www.amazon.com/Myth-Revisited-Small-Businesses-About/dp/0887307280)

 But this got me thinking about the business of buying real estate as an investment.